• Skip to primary navigation

 • Pre-heat the oven to 425F degrees.

 • Pour the batter into a gallon sized ziplock bag with the tip cut off, or use reusable piping bag.
 Squeeze the batter evenly into the donut molds, don't overfill them.
+You should be able to go around each donut hole twice.

 • Place the mold in the oven.
 Bake the doughnuts for 10 minutes or until a toothpick or knife comes out clean when inserted into the donuts.